LinusThorsell/LinusThorsell/README.md

 🌱 I’m currently learning
 * TypeScript and Preact

-⚡ Fun fact about me: I made my first program when I was 13. ( Note to my overly proud younger self, it was an absolutely garbage game )
+⚡ Fun fact about me
+I made my first program when I was 13. ( Note to my overly proud younger self, it was an absolutely garbage game )

 📫 How to reach me
 Best bet is on [LinkedIn](https://www.linkedin.com/in/linus-thorsell/)